rcruicks/lil-watson-pi/README.md

 terminal - resolve raspberrypi.local (ping) - should resolve to a 169.254.x.x [APIPA](http://www.webopedia.com/TERM/A/APIPA.html) address

+if this does not work automatically, you may benefit from installing *avahi-autoipd* `sudo apt-get install avahi-autoipd` this will enable allow the ethernet port to try Automatic address discovery/assignment (dhcp), and if this fails (as would normally happen with a point-to-point ethernet connection, address assignment will fallback to APIPA/llink-local.

 terminal remote - `ssh pi@raspberrypi.local`

 create an entry for local WiFi network